theocerdan/dexter-ui/README.md

 # Dexter Interface

-This is a React-based interface for interacting with the Dexter smart contract.
+This is a React-based UI interface for interacting with the Dexter smart contract.

 ## Getting Started